ComputingStack/Uniview-OpenStack-Portal/docs/Install And Configurations.md

 # Uniview Install with Ansible

+Uniview integration with Kolla Ansible can be as easy as just one more line of ansible to follow after Kolla ansible.
+It's highly recommanded to co-locate Uniview with the controller nodes where Kolla ansible installs OpenStack.

 1. Prerequisites: ansible, pip3, docker installed in targeted host server

+When Uniview is co-located with Kolla ansible hosting servers, those prerequisites are well satisfied.

 2. Prepare MySql database or Maria Db

 To do so, an example is to install on an Ubuntu server with command: sudo apt install mysql-server.
 Once MySql is up, create databse: